Skip to main contentSkip to main navigationSkip to footer content

 Loading...

-Our department is made up of skilled scholars who make history come alive in the classroom.
+Our department is made up of skilled scholars from a range of disciplines.
 Our faculty teach anthropology, diversity studies, history, philosophy, political science, religion, and sociology.
 By researching past and present social contexts, students acquire both critical skills and valuable assets to aid them in their pursuit of a career or advanced studies.

 Land Acknowledgement Statement